Joop Wijn

-Joannes Gerardus "Joop" Wijn (/nl/; born 20 May 1969) is a retired Dutch politician of the Christian Democratic Appeal (CDA) and businessman.
+Joannes Gerardus "Joop" Wijn (/nl/; born 20 May 1969) is a Dutch businessman and former politician of the Christian Democratic Appeal (CDA) who served as Minister of Economic Affairs from 2006 to 2007 under Prime Minister Jan Peter Balkenende.

 Early life and education

-Wijn attended a gymnasium in Haarlem from April 1981 until May 1987 and applied at the University of Amsterdam in June 1987 majoring in Economics and obtaining a Bachelor of Economics degree in June 1989 before graduating with a Master of Economics degree in July 1991 and applied subsequently for a postgraduate education in Law and obtaining a Bachelor of Laws degree in June 1992 before graduating with a Master of Economics degree in July 1994.
+Wijn attended a gymnasium in Haarlem from April 1981 until May 1987 and applied at the University of Amsterdam in June 1987 majoring in Economics and obtaining a Bachelor of Economics degree in June 1989 before graduating with a Master of Economics degree in July 1991 and applied subsequently for a postgraduate education in Law and obtaining a Bachelor of Laws degree in June 1992 before graduating with a Master of Laws degree in July 1994.
+He completed an internship with Shell/Billiton in Indonesia.

 Wijn worked as a economics teacher at the Kennemer Lyceum in Overveen and Schoevers from August 1991 until July 1994.
-Wijn worked as a financial analyst at the ABN AMRO from July 1994 until May 1998.
+Wijn worked as an investment manager responsible for subordinated capital and equity investments in SMEs at the ABN AMRO from July 1994 until May 1998.